11th Anti-aircraft Missile Brigade

-The 11th Anti-aircraft Missile Brigade is a brigade of the Ukrainian Air Force tasked with air defense operations throughout Khmelnytskyi Oblast.
-It operates Buk M1 missile systems and is subordinated to the Air Command West.
+The 11th Shepetivska Anti-Aircraft Missile Brigade (MUN A3730) is a brigade of the Ukrainian Air Force tasked with air defense operations and is subordinated to the Air Command West.
 It is headquartered at Shepetivka.

 History

 In 1992, after the Dissolution of the Soviet union, the 138th Anti-Aircraft Missile Brigade of the 8th Tank Army of the Carpathian Military District took an oath of loyalty to Ukraine becoming the 11th Anti-Aircraft Missile Regiment.

+Russo-Ukrainian war

 The regiment saw intensive combat during the War in Donbass.
 It undertook combat operations in Volnovakha Raion where a soldier of the Regiment (Valentyn Viktorovych Drachuk) was allegedly captured near Novotroitske on 30 December 2014 and his dead body was later recovered.
 The regiment took part in the Battle of Avdiivka carrying out air defense tasks and on 23 March 2015, during the mortar and tank shelling of Ukrainian positions in Opytne and Avdiivka, together with other units, the regiment performed reconnaissance tasks when a tank attacked the regiment's positions killing a soldier of the regiment (Savitsky Yuri Mykolayovych) and wounding another.